derek-betz/CostEstimateGenerator/references/memos/README.md

   (`pay_item_regex`, `spec_section_regex`, `dollar_regex`, `keywords`) along
   with `pay_item_limit` and `pay_item_frequency_guard` to control false positives.

+Note: Pay items are expected in strict INDOT format `xxx-xxxxx` or `xxx-xxxxxx` (three digits, hyphen, then five or six digits).
+The default `pay_item_regex` enforces this to avoid false positives from phone numbers or dates.

 Environment variables continue to supply credentials when preferred: